mhk69/gips/README.md

 If your route is one-way only, you can generate the way back by using the `--reverse` option.

+You can generate stopping at the last point by using `--stop MINUTES` option.

 Then add the output.gpx to your Xcode project.
 For more info see http://blackpixel.com/blog/2013/05/simulating-locations-with-xcode.html

 ## Generating input GPX